Updated July 2026 · Verified against Prairies Economic Development Canada guidelines

 Program Description

-PrairiesCan provides interest-free repayable contributions of $200,000 to $5,000,000 to incorporated businesses in Alberta, Saskatchewan, and Manitoba through its Business Scale-up and Productivity program — businesses must have 2+ years operating and provide at least 50% co-funding.
+PrairiesCan provides interest-free repayable contributions of $200,000 to $5,000,000 to incorporated businesses with staffed operating facilities in Alberta, Saskatchewan, and Manitoba through its Business Scale-up and Productivity program — businesses must have been in business at least 2 years in Canada, provide at least 50% confirmed non-government co-funding, and run a project of no more than 3 years focused on one or more of seven priority areas (advanced manufacturing, clean resources, clean technology, digital industries, health and bio-sciences, natural resources value-added processing, value-added agriculture).
 Non-repayable funding flows primarily through not-for-profit intermediaries via Regional Innovation Ecosystems and Community Economic Development programs.

 Eligibility Requirements

-• Incorporated business (sole proprietorships and unincorporated businesses are ineligible)
+• Incorporated in Canada (sole proprietorships and unincorporated businesses are ineligible)

 • Demonstrated revenue growth (20%+ year-over-year preferred for Business Scale-up and Productivity program)